A Graph Data Augmentation Strategy with Entropy Preservation

 \subsection{Smoothness Index}

-Here we provide a new graph entropy design as an index to indicate the smoothness of global information distribution.
-Its idea comes from an application of entropy in image segmentation, in which each pixel of a digital image maps to vertices and one divides them into different communities based on image contrasts.
-Entropy plays a significant role in quantifying the smoothness of texture in various regions image analysis: high-entropy indicates more smoothness of the texture and less abrupt graphic blocks.
-As a consequence, more information will be contained in the target image due to the fact that it exhibits more uniform distribution~\cite{MaxImageEntropy-1,MaxImageEntropy-2}.
+In this part, we provide a new graph entropy to indicate the smoothness of the global information distribution.
+Its idea comes from an application of entropy in image segmentation, in which each pixel of a digital image maps to nodes and one divides them into different communities based on image contrasts.
+Entropy plays a significant role in quantifying the smoothness of the texture in various regions of image analysis: high entropy indicates more smoothness of the texture and less abrupt graphic blocks.
+As a consequence, more information will be contained in the target image since it exhibits a more uniform distribution~\cite{image_entropy}.